DHSc, MSc, BSc (Hons) Physiotherapy

 Sarah has expertise and a specific interest in the management of people with bronchiectasis, breathlessness and breathing pattern dysfunction.
 Her research interests include aspects relating to these clinical areas as well as exploring cultural and social attitudes towards cough.
 She has lectured and presented locally, nationally, and internationally and in 2013, gained her Doctorate.

-Clinically, Sarah currently works as a Physiotherapy Advanced Clinician (Cardio-Respiratory) with responsibility for physiotherapy-led youth and adult bronchiectasis clinics.
-She also works with people with complex disordered breathing patterns and runs a community-based aquatic exercise programme for people with obesity and health issues.
-She is also employed part time as a Senior Lecturer in Cardio-Respiratory Physiotherapy with responsibility for undergraduate teaching and is the paper-leader for a post-graduate paper: Breathing, Performance and Rehabilitation.
+Clinically, Sarah currently works as a Physiotherapy Advanced Practitioner (Cardio-Respiratory).
+She is also employed part time as a Senior Lecturer in Cardio-Respiratory Physiotherapy with responsibility for undergraduate and post-graduate and research.
+She is also the course-leader for a post-graduate paper: Breathing, Performance and Rehabilitation.

 She is registered with the Physiotherapy Board of NZ and is a member of Physiotherapy NZ, UK and Irish Physiotherapy Chartered Societies, Physiotherapy Cardio-Respiratory Special Interest Groups (NZ and Ireland) and Thoracic and Cardiac Societies of Australia and NZ.